sreyassabbani/nn/DESIGN.md

 These were the main design philosophies I kept in mind through the project.
 For more detail, consult the remaining of this document.

 # Linear Algebra
 Since I wanted to make this project absolutely from the ground up, I would end up making some quick linear algebra utilities.
-Cumulatively, all of the linear algebra logic ended up taking less than 100 LOC.

-Since I've already tortured myself with doing this from scratch before in [a raytracing project](https://github.com/sreyassabbani/ray-tracing-rs), this part was mostly quick.
-1. Store vectors and matrices in row-major order for <ins>cache-friendly access</ins>.
+1. Store vectors and matrices in row-major order for <ins>cache-friendly access</ins> during matrix-vector multiplication.
 2. Represent fixed-size arrays behind a `Box<[T; N]>` or `Box<[[T; N]; M]>` to <ins>minimize stack usage while retaining compile-time size checks</ins>.

-> Most of it was pretty general (pun?).
-Here's how matrices ending up looking.
 ```rs
 pub struct Matrix<T, const N: usize, const M: usize> {
   entries: Box<[[T; N]; M]>,
 }
 ```
-> The slightly harder part would be random matrix/vector generation.
-Luckily, I've done random vector generation before and didn't have to go through the pain of figuring out that I needed to call an RNG for every element, un-suggestive of syntax.
 3. Generate random vector and matrix using the `rand` crate.

 # API design